Garden-AI/garden/docs/developer_guide/contributing.md

 ## Coding Standards

 Garden uses standard Python coding style and conventions.
 We use pre-commit hooks to automatically format and lint code with `ruff`.
 To set up the commit hooks locally, you'll need to have pre-commit [installed](https://pre-commit.com/#install) -- this should already be installed if you ran `uv sync --extra develop`, though `pre-commit` may not be on your path.
-Then run `pre-commit install` from the garden directory.
+Then run `uv run pre-commit install` from the garden directory.

 ## Documentation
 We use [mkdocs](https://www.mkdocs.org/user-guide/configuration/) to build this documentation, which should have been installed as a dependency if you ran `uv sync --extra develop`.
 To preview the docs locally, `uv run mkdocs serve`.
 A documentation preview will also be linked automatically whenever you open a new PR.